kyleb000/reflux/README.md

  ![Transformer](https://github.com/user-attachments/assets/74206a56-4f70-4abe-8a89-3e66060d0c4a)

- The transformer is responsible for mutating data.
+ The `Transformer` is responsible for mutating data.
 A transformer can convert data from one type to another, or mutate data, but keep the type.

  The transformer has three behaviours, represented by the following enum:
  ```rust,no_run